-When a juvenile is charged with a crime, the allegations can be scary because these charges are meant to be taken seriously by both the juveniles and their parents.
-The consequences of a juvenile criminal conviction can be life-altering.
-Colleges, employers, and other prying eyes will use juvenile offense convictions as a reason to deny acceptance into their school or deny employment.
+Colleges, employers, and other prying eyes use juvenile offense convictions as a reason to deny acceptance into school or deny employment.
 For this reason, it is important to keep a juvenile’s record as clean as possible.
-To do so, seek the legal advice of a reputable and experienced Marco Island juvenile criminal defense lawyer.

 The Law Office of Donald P. Day provides juvenile criminal defense for citizens of Marco Island, Naples, Fort Myers, and Florida at large.
 Our criminal defense law firm has more than 45 years of legal experience in successfully representing some of the biggest criminal defense cases in Florida.
-Our legal team is competent and knowledgeable about Florida law and juvenile cases.
-We have successfully represented many minor clients charged with crimes and delinquent acts and helped them and their families in turning their lives around.
-We can do the same for you.

-In Florida, a juvenile is also called a child or a youth, and all of these terms refer to any individual under 18 years of age who is alleged to have committed a crime in violation of Florida law.
-Juveniles over the age of 14 who are charged with certain crimes can be charged as an adult.
-Adult charges incur more severe consequences and punishment.
-Avoiding this is important, and in some cases, a good defense attorney is all you need to keep your juvenile from being charged as an adult.
-In other cases, it’s unavoidable, but hiring a proven juvenile criminal lawyer can potentially help minimize sentencing or facilitate a fair plea deal.
+In Florida, a juvenile is also called a child or a youth and refers to any individual under 18 years of age.
+Juvenile criminal charges pertain to minors who are alleged to have committed a crime in violation of Florida law.
+Juveniles over the age of 14 who are charged with certain crimes can be charged as an adult, which incurs more severe consequences and punishment.
+In fiscal year 2022-2023, 776 arrests were reported, with three adult transfers.

 When a juvenile is taken into custody, if they are a first-time offender and the charges are for a misdemeanor offense such as a DUI, they will receive a civil citation and be released either to their parents, a probation officer, an alternative diversion program, or taken for further evaluation at a Juvenile Assessment Center.

 A Detention Risk Assessment Instrument (DRAI) will be conducted on the youth, and a Juvenile Probation Officer (JPO) will collect information on the child, their family, the violation, and any other relevant details of the case.
-The JPO will decide whether the youth needs to be held in a secure detention setting, a non-secure setting, or a home detention situation until their next hearing.
+From there, The JPO will decide whether the youth needs to be held in a secure detention setting, a non-secure setting, or a home detention situation until their next hearing.
 The recommendations will be shared with the State Attorney.
 If the decision is to hold the youth in detention, a detention hearing will be held within 24 hours.
 Final decisions will be made for the youth to either attend a diversion program, be held in one of the Florida Department of Juvenile Justice (DJJ)’s 21 juvenile detention centers across Florida, or be tried as an adult.
 Juveniles are typically only held for 21 days in the juvenile detention center unless a judge decides otherwise.

 The next hearing will be an arraignment hearing.
 This is the youth’s opportunity to respond to the charges.
 Depending on the outcome of the hearing, the judge may schedule an adjudicatory hearing.
 In these hearings, the state has the burden of proof to convict the juvenile.
 This is like a trial, but there is no jury, just a judge.
-Any stage of this process would be a good time to consult with an experienced juvenile attorney to minimize the severity of the case, the charges, the conviction, and/or the consequences.

 If the court determines that the youth is guilty of the violation, a disposition hearing will be held to decide on final sanctions for the defendant.
 Potential sentencing can include